-If thinking of Sri Lanka conjures up a natural paradise, green landscapes, tea estates, intoxicating food flavours and a beautiful wildlife in your mind, you are not too far from the truth.
-One of the best places to experience the country’s natural landscape, Nuwara Eliya is a must for every first-time traveller.
+If thinking of Sri Lanka conjures up a natural paradise, green landscapes, tea estates, intoxicating food flavors, and beautiful wildlife in your mind, you are not too far from the truth.
+One of the best places to experience the country’s natural landscape, Nuwara Eliya is a must-see in Sri Lanka for every first-time traveler.

 If thinking of Sri Lanka holidays makes you yearn for nature and Ceylon tea, then Nuwara Eliya is the real deal.

-First stop, the beautiful Gregory Lake.
-Apparently, enjoying the view wasn’t enough, so I joined kids’ activities such as boarding a swan-shaped paddle boat, which brought us almost to the other bank, and with which we started a competition with the other kids of the group.
+The first stop was the beautiful Gregory Lake.
+Apparently, enjoying the view wasn’t enough, so I joined kids’ activities such as boarding a swan-shaped paddleboat, which brought us almost to the other bank, and with which we started a competition with the other kids in the group.

-After all the excitment, the day wasn’t over yet.
+After all the excitement, the day wasn’t over yet.
 As a matter of fact, it was going to end where it all started, over a cup of tea.

 You probably know I’m a big tea fan (if you don’t, go here), and learning how the tea leaves are actually harvested, plucked, gathered, dried, fermented (or not, in case of green tea), brewed and finally served was precious.
 Needless to say, the quality of the tea produced at Pedro Tea Factory, located in the aptly named area Lover’s Leap, is excellent, containing the very precious property of keeping you alert and concentrated (read: awake) but still calm and not over-caffeinated.
 Raashid’s mom gave us as a gift a huge bag of black tea from Pedro Estate each, and since I got back this has been my main source of the Asian beloved warm drink.

-After Nuwara Eliya the original plan was to head straight north to enjoy the attractions of popular destinations such as Dambulla, Sigiriya and Polonnarwa, which will be the topics of my next posts.
+After Nuwara Eliya, the original plan was to head straight north to enjoy the attractions of popular destinations such as Dambulla, Sigiriya, and Polonnaruwa, which will be the topics of my next posts.

 However, since travel plans exist purely to be changed along the way, we organized a small, sudden detour.